 It’s always a good idea to bring goggles so you can see what you are swimming over; there might be rocks or branches in the water that we need to keep an eye out for.
-If you wear contacts you should wear goggles to protect your lenses and bring your glasses as a back up for when we leave the water.
+If you wear contact lenses you should check with your optician regarding swimming, and bring your glasses to the session.

 I am scared of putting my face in.
 Do I have to?